 You may indicate, through your actions on Postman, that you are willing to share your user personal information.
 If you collaborate on or become a member of a team, then the team's account owners may be able to see certain of your user personal information.
 If you accept an invitation to a team with a verified domain, then the owners of that team will be able to see your full email address(es) within that team's verified domain(s).

 Your team's account owner(s) can provide you with more information about how they process your team users' personal information and the ways for you to access, update, alter, or delete the user personal information stored in the Account.

 Please note, however, that Postman may share your username, usage information, and device information with the owner(s) of your team to help investigate or respond to a security incident or to otherwise protect the interests of the particular team or Postman.

 How we store and secure information we collect

 We use industry standard technical and organizational measures to secure the information we store.
 For more information on where and how we store your information, please see Security at Postman.

-While we implement safeguards designed to protect your information, no security system is impenetrable and due to the inherent nature of the Internet, we cannot guarantee that data, during transmission through the Internet or while stored on our systems or otherwise in our care, is absolutely safe from intrusion by others.
+Although our security safeguards are designed to protect your information, no security system is impenetrable and, due to the inherent nature of the Internet, we cannot guarantee that data transiting the Internet or stored on our systems is absolutely safe from intruders.